nezeadi/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## script 11-lists long form display of contents of current, parent and /boot directory

 ## script 12-file_type prints the type of file named

+## script 13-sybolic_link creating a symbolic link to /bin/ls